 - 3. In 2015, the Pensions Regulator (TPR) assumed responsibility for all Public-Sector Pension Schemes.
 Prior to this, in 2010, the TPR had issued guidance on the approach that they considered to be good practice for measuring the presence and accuracy of Scheme Member data across all UK pension funds and accordingly post 2015, the LGPS was required to comply. - 4.
-TPR set specific targets for two types of Scheme Member data, which they deemed as 'common' and 'scheme specific' data and both areas must be reported on.
+TPR set specific targets for two types of Scheme Member data, which they deemed as 'common' and 'scheme specific' data and both areas must be reported.
 TPR set targets of 100% accuracy for data created after June 2010 and 95% accuracy for data created beforehand. - 5.
-Common Data relates to core data items that are applicable to all pension schemes for example Name, NI Number, Date of Birth, Addresses etc. - 6.
+Common Data relates to core data items that are applicable to all pension schemes for example Name, NI Number, Data of Birth, Addresses etc. - 6.
 Scheme Specific Data (also known as Conditional Data) depends on the scheme structure or type.
-So, for the LGPS this includes pension service history, pensionable earnings, Career Average Revalued Earnings (CARE), transfer in service etc. These test the interdependency of data in different fields, within a member's record, and report inconsistencies where data is either missing, where it should be present, or is present when it shouldn't be.
+So, for the LGPS this includes pension service history, pensionable earnings, Career Average Revalued Earnings (CARE), transfer in service etc. These test the interdependency of data in different fields within a member's record and reports inconsistencies where data is either missing where it should be present or is present when it shouldn't be.

-2020 Data Scores
+2021 Data Scores

-7. The Fund, in conjunction with its software provider Aquila Heywood, has completed a review of the "Common and Scheme Specific Data" in line with TPR guidelines.
-Using the Aquila Heywood Data Quality service to assess the quality of member data held on the Altair computerised system, the latest data extractions were run as at 8 October 2020, with the subsequent reports prepared and received during November 2020.
+7. The Fund, in conjunction with its software provider Heywood Ltd., has completed a review of the "Common and Scheme Specific Data" in line with TPR guidelines.
+Using the Heywood Data Quality service to assess the quality of member data held on the Altair computerised administration system, the latest data extractions were run in October 2021 with the subsequent reports prepared and received during November 2021.
 The results are reported as:

-- a Common Data Score of 96.5% (97.1% in 2019); and - a Scheme Specific Data Score of 96.1% (94.8% in 2019). - 8.
-Each Aquila Heywood report includes a 'Data Correction Plan' which prioritises the areas where potentially incorrect data may need to be addressed.
-These reports are used to inform the full data cleansing operation performed each year within Pensions Services. - 9.
-This year the slight reduction in compliance for "Common Data" is almost entirely due to the Fund now having a greater amount of addresses held for scheme members marked as "not known".
-This issue will be addressed as part of the member address tracing exercise, included in the section's 2021/22 business plan. - 10.
-The increase in compliance for "Scheme Specific Data" is a result of data cleanse exercises originally identified in the 2019 Data improvement plan; notably improvements in "Contracting Out" data. - 11.
-The results and findings have been discussed in detail by the Pensions Services Management Team and a detailed Data Improvement Plan has been produced.
-A summary of the DIP is included at Appendix 2, together with a comparison of the data scores from 2019.
+- a Common Data Score of 97.1% (96.5% in 2020); and - a Scheme Specific Data Score of 96.3% (96.1% in 2020). - 8.
+Each Heywood report includes a 'Data Correction Plan' which prioritises the areas where potentially incorrect data may need to be addressed.
+These reports are used to inform the full data cleansing operation performed each year within Pension Services. - 9.
+The increase in compliance for both "Common Data" and "Scheme Specific Data" is a result of improvements of data received from Scheme Employers and data cleanse exercises following issues identified in the 2020 Data improvement plan, notably improvements for "HMRC" and "Contracting Out" data. - The results and findings have been discussed in detail by the Pensions Services Management Team.
+A summary of the DIP is included at Appendix 2, together with a comparison of the data scores from 2020.